yorek/zeppelin-sqlserver-docker/README.md

 	docker rename zeppelin2 zeppelin

-The old image can also be removed to free disk space
+The old image can also be removed to free disk space, for example

 	docker rmi yorek/zeppelin-sqlserver:v0.6.2

-Now check that only one zeppelin container, with the version 0.7, is available:
+Now check that only one zeppelin container, with the latest version, is available:

 	docker ps